EmersonSantosO/reactpyx/README.md

 > **⚠️ TEMPORARY LICENSE RESTRICTIONS**
 >
 > **All rights reserved.
-Not for distribution, modification, or commercial use.**
+No commercial use, redistribution or derivative works without permission.**
 >
-> During this early development phase, all code, documentation, and assets in this repository
+> During this early development phase, all code, documentation, and assets in this repository are
-> are protected by restrictive copyright.
-No part of this project may be reproduced, distributed,
-> or used in any form without explicit written permission from the project owners.
->
-> This restricted license is temporary until the project reaches a more mature state, at which point
-> it will be released under the MIT License as indicated below.
+> covered by a temporary restrictive license (see `LICENSE`).
+This license allows personal and
+> internal evaluation and contributions, but forbids commercial use and redistribution until the
+> project is ready to transition to the MIT License.

 ## 🚀 Features